shreyjain99/Quora-Question-Pair-Similarity/README.md

 <br>

-id - the id of a training set question pair qid1, qid2 - unique ids of each question (only available in train.csv) question1, question2 - the full text of each question is_duplicate - the target variable, set to 1 if question1 and question2 have essentially the same meaning, and 0 otherwise.

 <p>
 <strong>Features in the dataset :</strong>
 </p>
-Dataset contains 404290 rows.
-The columns in the table are:<br />
 <pre>
 <b>Id</b> - the id of a training set question pair<br />
 <b>qid1, qid2</b> - unique ids of each question (only available in train.csv)<br />